A group of speech bubbles gathers together and shares their respective stories

 Practice self-care while living with stage 4 breast cancer

-This is a time when you will be well served to be especially tender to yourself.
-If you’re not sure what that looks like, ask yourself what would you do for a friend if she suddenly found herself with an MBC diagnosis?
+This is a time when it will serve you to be especially tender to yourself.
+If you’re not sure what that looks like, ask yourself what you would do for a friend if they suddenly received an MBC diagnosis.
 Some days you may want to scream.
 You may need a nap.
 You may need to call friends to vent.
 Whatever it looks like for you, please look after yourself as needs arise.

 “Love yourself.”